ctechols/xbully/README.md

 ## `pack_<direction>`

-These commands will move a window in the named direction until they are immediately adjacent to the nearest window or monitor edge:
+These commands will move a window in the named direction until it is immediately adjacent to the nearest window or monitor edge:

 * pack_north